Introduction

 How to View Status of Your Nginx Server

 Nginx runs as a service on your server.
-That means that it should be actively running in the background, even if you don’t see anything on the screen.
+It actively runs in the background, even if it is not visible on the screen.
 You can display the status of the Nginx service by entering the following command in a terminal window:

 sudo systemctl status nginx

-The system will switch into a status mode, displaying lots of information about the Nginx service.
+The system will switch to status mode and display information about the Nginx service.
+The status shows as one of the following:

-• If the service is running (active), you’ll see a green active (running) status in the third line.
+- If the service is running (active), the third line shows a green active (running) status.

-• If Nginx is not running, it will display as inactive in standard white.
+- If Nginx is not running, it will appear inactive in white.

 Stop and Start Nginx